#[non_exhaustive]pub struct AgentConfig {

 Build an AgentConfig from user-supplied overrides.

-Each Some value is clamped to the safe [floor, ceiling] range
+Each Some numeric value is clamped to the safe [floor, ceiling]

 The result is validated before returning.

-This is the single entry-point for both HTTP and CLI callers, eliminating duplicated clamping logic at every call site.
+This is the single entry-point for HTTP, Tauri, and CLI callers, eliminating duplicated clamping logic at every call site.

 §Errors